-If an employee gives the blacklisted application access to corporate data, Spinbackup will notify administrator about it, so the company no longer should worry about security breaches coming from that source.
+If an employee gives the blacklisted application access to corporate data, Spinbackup will notify the administrator about it, so the company no longer should worry about security breaches, coming from that source.
 To view the list of blacklist applications, press the Blacklist button in the “3rd-party Apps Audit” section.

 - If you switch on the Automated removal of the blacklisted apps function, Spinbackup will automatically remove access to corporate data for the blacklisted apps.

 If you add an application to the blacklist, while the “Automated removal of the blacklisted apps” function is switched on, the automated removal will take place during the daily application scan after adding the application to the blacklist.